-- Employees, Senior Staff, the Management Committee ("MC"), the Conducting Officers and the Board of Directors ("BoD") of LIS; - Directors, prospective Directors, Partners and Managers or Agents of administered funds; - Any other individual who acts under the supervision of the company, and who participates in the provision of investment services, activities on behalf of the company; and - Any other individual who is directly involved in the provision of services to the company, based on an outsourcing agreement, or in the provision of investment services and activities provided to the company or its administered Funds.
+- Employees, senior staff, Management Committee ("MC"), Conducting Officers and Board of Directors ("BoD") of LIS; - Directors, prospective Directors ,partners and managers or agents of administered funds; - Any other individual who acts under the supervision of the company, and who participates in the provision of investment services and activities on behalf of the company; and - Any other individual who is directly involved in the provision of services to the company, on the basis of an outsourcing agreement, or in the provision of investment services and activities provided to the company or its administered Funds.

-It is the responsibility of the company's MC to take all reasonable steps to ensure compliance with this policy and provide the human and technical resources necessary for its implementation.
+It is the responsibility of the company's Management Committee (MC) to take all reasonable steps in order to ensure compliance with the policy and provide the human and technical resources necessary for its implementation.